 Editors can use this space to include long-form information about the dataset.
 Embedded pictures, links, and headers are all supported.
 Some parts of the documentation might only be visible to you if you've attained for a certain access level.

 If you have metadata access to the dataset, you will be able to view the list of variables, variable metadata, and summary statistics on individual variables.

 Your current access level to the dataset will be displayed in the box at the right of the dataset page.
-If you don't have data access to the dataset, you will be able to "Apply for access", opening the access modal where you can view and submit any requirements necessary to gain access.
+If you don't have data access to the dataset, you will be able to "Apply for access" by clicking the button underneath your status.

 If you have data access to a dataset, you will be able to add it to any of your projects (or create a new project with the dataset in it).
 Click on the "Add to project" at the right of the page to add this dataset to a project.